Elements of Binary in the NCAA Basketball Tournament

 A binary tree is a model of things that have binary structure.
 The tournament has binary structure because its games are binary; each has one of two outcomes.
 You can see binary trees in the brackets.
 Although they are laid out as four separate trees, they are actually part of one big binary tree.
 This diagram connects them:

 You can see the nested structure in the tree.
 It is made up of subtrees, each of which is effectively a power of two sized sub-tournament.
-One 64-team tournament is comprised of two 32-team sub-tournaments, each of which is comprised of two 16-team sub-tournaments, etc. This symmetry, due to the initial power of two number of teams, makes the tree a perfect binary tree.
+One 64-team tournament is composed of two 32-team sub-tournaments, each of which is composed of two 16-team sub-tournaments, etc. This symmetry, due to the initial power of two number of teams, makes the tree a perfect binary tree.

 A computer scientist would draw the tree like this: